nishlfernando11/physiodata/README.md

 Prerequisites:
 - Equivital SDK must be added into the project.
-- Run Program.cs in the solution.sln.
+- Run Program.cs in the EquivitalSDKConsoleSamples.sln or once built run EquivitalDongleExample.exe file in the bin/debug